tracystacktrace/authon/README.md

 # Instantly kick on first faulty attempt
 instantKick=true

+# Allows IP sessions in a server
+allowsSessions=false
 ```

 ## TODO

-- [ ] Fix the log leaking bug (happens when log saves commands history).
+- [X] Fix the log leaking bug (happens when log saves commands history).
+- [X] Make sessions a toggleable feature.
 - [ ] Introduce an ability to connect to a distant MySQL or SQL servers.
 - [ ] Make stuff compatible with ReIndev 2.9 (when it releases).
 - [X] Meow?
 Mrow mrrrrp :3

 ## License

-The mod is licensed under [LGPL-3.0](https://codeberg.org/tracystacktrace/authon/src/branch/main/LICENSE).
+The mod is licensed under [LGPL-3.0-or-later](https://codeberg.org/tracystacktrace/authon/src/branch/main/LICENSE).
 Follow the license and you'll be ok!